 - A change in market demand for the products or services.
-In such cases the oil refining operation may have lost some ability to generate revenue and therefore the value of the refinery may have gone down.
-For example, the supply of crude oil may increase and/or the consumption of petroleum may fall, causing an over-capacity situation in the industry. - 2.
+In such cases the aerospace manufacturing operation may have lost some ability to generate revenue and therefore the value of the plant may have gone down.
+For example, the supply of lowcost imported aircraft components has increased and/or the demand for helicopter parts has dropped, causing an over-capacity situation in the industry. - 2.
 A change in the attractiveness of the location.
 Commonly referred to as locational obsolescence, this decline in value is caused by a variety of factors that change the attractiveness, and therefore value, of a location.
 For example, the closure of an existing highway may adversely affect the value of properties in a particular locality. - 3.
 A change in government restrictions or regulations.
-For example, a new regulation that means additional environmental remediation measures have to be taken may result in a requirement to spend money at the refinery and a corresponding reduction in value. - 4.
+For example, a new regulation that means additional safety measures have to be taken during the manufacturing process may result in a requirement to spend money on the property and a corresponding reduction in value. - 4.
 Physical site restrictions.
 The demand for a service may be such that expansion is desired.
 However, due to zoning or physical restrictions, this may not be possible on the existing site.
 Anything from the unfulfilled need for more parking spaces to a desired building expansion may cause this form of external depreciation. - 5.
 A decline in general economic conditions.
-A recession can cause a drastic and longterm fall in the demand for an oil product.
-This may result in creating oversupply situations for oil refining operations and a corresponding drop in demand and value for the properties used for production. - 6.
-Changes in the sources of supply.
-Oil refineries can suffer from changes in sources of supply which makes the property being valued less attractive (or more attractive) and, therefore, less (or more) valuable. - 7.
+A recession can cause a substantial and longterm fall in the demand for an aerospace manufacturing product.
+This may result in creating oversupply situations for aerospace manufacturing operations and a corresponding drop in demand and value for the properties used for production. - 6.
+Changes in competition.
+Aerospace manufacturing plants can be affected by changes in competition from other countries which makes the property being valued less attractive (or more attractive) and, therefore, less (or more) valuable. - 7.
 Changes in the availability of services.
 Municipal restrictions on waste disposal, the closing of a rail spur line, and other similar changes in services can cause a decline in value due to this type of external obsolescence factor.

-In the case of more specialized properties such as oil refineries, it may be necessary to undertake a review of information obtained from the property owner and the industry which will help to:
+In the case of more specialized properties such as aerospace manufacturing plants, it may be necessary to undertake a review of information obtained from the property owner and the industry which will help to:

-- Determine past, current and expected production levels. - Establish capacity utilization.
+• Determine past, current and expected production levels.

-• Research the industry, establish the profitability of the industry.
+- Establish capacity utilization. - Research the industry, establish the profitability of the industry.